indigits/sparse-plex/docs/book/sparse_signal_models/dictionary_representations.rst

     e  = \| x - x_{\Lambda} \|_2.

-Clearly we would like to minimize the approximation error over all possible choices of  :math:`K` atoms and corresponding set of coefficients  :math:`b_{\lambda}`.
+We would like to minimize the approximation error over all possible choices of  :math:`K` atoms and corresponding set of coefficients  :math:`b_{\lambda}`.

 Thus the sparse approximation problem can be cast as a minimization problem given by